vibbits/snpeffect/README.md

   preceded by a ~ if the variant is for another transcript of the same gene (1 col)

-The file SEQANALreport_withPolyPhen.tab contains only variants for which PolyPhen found a standard transcript.
-It contains the same rows as SEQANALreport.tab, with as extra :
-- PolyPhen prediction of effect mutation (7 cols)
-- UniProt ID of protein sequence used by PolyPhen and position mutation in this sequence (2 cols)

 ## SNPpipeline report

-The file SNPpipelinereport.vcf (or SNPpipelinereport_withPolyPhen.vcf
-when PolyPhen has been run) is a VCF file based on the output of SnpEff, with only the records selected for further analysis and extra items added to the INFO field (these items provide a selection of the output of the analysis tools used by the pipeline).
+The file SNPpipelinereport.vcf is a VCF file based on the output of SnpEff, with only the records selected for further analysis and extra items added to the INFO field (these items provide a selection of the output of the analysis tools used by the pipeline).